apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 * `getType()` should return the marker class.
 * `getAdaptable()` should return the new adaptable or `ViaProvider.ORIGINAL` to indicate that the original adaptable should be used.

+# Discouraged annotations

+In earlier versions of Sling Models the use of the annotation `@Inject` was suggested and documented; but over time it turned out that it had 2 major issues:

+* This injection iterated through all available injectors and injected the first non-null value provided by an injector.
+This lead to unpredictable behavior, although the order is well-defined.
+The addition of the `@Source` annotation did not really help.
+* This iteration turned out to the performance bottleneck, especially if (optional) injections were not succesful, and then all other injectors have to be tried.

+For these reasons the injector-specific annotations have been created, and this documentation strongly recommends to use them.
+For the sake of completeness these discouraged annotations are still covered here briefly, but they should no longer be used.

+`@Inject`
+:   marks a field or method as injectable

+`@Named`
+:   declare a name for the injection (otherwise, defaults based on field or method name).

+`@Optional`
+:   marks a field or method injection as optional

+`@Source`
+:   explictly tie an injected field or method to a particular injector (by name).
+Can also be on other annotations.

+`@Filter`
+:   an OSGi service filter

+`@Via`
+:   change the adaptable as the source of the injection

+`@Default`
+:   set default values for a field or method

+`@Path`
+:   only used together with the resource-path injector to specify the path of a resource